blankworker1/BYOB/README.md

 IPFS

+**Step 2 — Choose Memory Pattern**

+Each individual chooses:

+Starting Word Wall position

+Direction / traversal rule (11 words)

+This information is never shared publicly.

 ---

-**Step 2 — Generate Base Passphrase**
+**Step 3 — Generate Base Passphrase**

-Each individual boots SeedSigner hardware from a generator microSD
+Each individual boots their copy of Passphrase Generator from a micro SD card on SeedSigner hardware.

 Offline software:

 Collects entropy

-Generates a 24‑character random string
+Generates a 30 character random string

-Displays it as a QR code only
+Displays it as a QR code (with text option)

 Base passphrase is: